-- A student athlete who is in a prescribed special education class or 504 program and is not meeting academic eligibility will have grades reviewed to ensure all accommodations are being implemented.
-This review will be comprised an administrator, parent, special education teacher and the teacher from the class the student is failing.
+- A student-athlete who is in a prescribed special education class or 504 programs and is not meeting academic eligibility will have grades reviewed to ensure all accommodations are being implemented.
+This review will be comprised of an administrator, parent, special education teacher, and the teacher from the class the student is failing.

-- Parents may be contacted by Assistance Principal Ty Solberg if their student is ineligible for academic reasons in hopes that an intervention plan to assist the student athlete in improving their grade can be discussed.
+- Parents may be contacted by Assistance Principal Kammy Meyers if their student is ineligible for academic reasons in hopes that an intervention plan to assist the student-athlete in improving their grade can be discussed.

 - The final competition will be a bracketed tournament with awards being given.

-- Athletes with braces need to wear a mouth guard.
+- By rule, athletes with braces need to wear a mouthguard.